vickypathak123/Android-Ads-Helper/README.md

 /**
- * Call this method in onResume to manage shimmer layout visibility online offline
+ * Call this method in onResume to resume banner ad
+ */
+mBanner.mAdView?.resume()

+/**
- * you need to call this method only once in any activity or fragment *
+ * Call this method in onPause to pause banner ad
- * isNeedToShowAd -> flag that we need to show ad or not */ nativeAdModeHelper?.manageShimmerLayoutVisibility(AdsManager(mContext).isNeedToShowAd())
+ */
+mBanner.mAdView?.pause()

 ```